petersenpeter/CellExplorer/docs/database/public-data.md

    1. Image data: 2d colored density map (panel A in the figure below).
    2. Scatter data: scatter points `x` (panel B in the figure below).
    3. Histogram data: histogram curves along x and y axes (panel C in the figure below).
+7. You can define the number of bins, and which of the reference cell types to display.

 ![referenceDataPlotExamples](https://buzsakilab.com/wp/wp-content/uploads/2020/01/referenceDataPlotExamples-1.png)